scarytom/langton/README.md

 # langton

-A Quil sketch designed to ... well, that part is up to you.
+A Quil sketch designed to demonstrate Langton's Ant

 ## Usage